Licensed Contractor Leads Scraper — CA, FL, TX, NY

 How much will it cost to scrape contractor licensing boards?

 Apify gives you $5 free usage credits every month on the Apify Free plan.
-Contractor Leads Scraper runs on just 512 MB RAM with single-concurrency Playwright, so your free credits go further.
-Expect around 200–500 contractor leads per $5 depending on response times.
+Contractor Leads Scraper runs on 512 MB RAM.
+TX and NY use direct API access (no browser overhead), so those states are significantly faster and cheaper.
+Expect around 200–500 contractor leads per $5 for CA/FL, and 500–2000 for TX/NY depending on filters.

 For larger prospecting campaigns, grab an Apify subscription.
 We recommend our $49/month Personal plan — you can pull thousands of contractor leads every month!